Sustainability

 Development of environmentally friendly products and reduction of plastics

 In Japan, containers and packaging account for approximately 60% (by volume) of waste from households.
 Takara Shuzo has drawn up Guidelines for Environmentally Friendly Product Development and Procedures for Developing Environmentally Friendly Products, and is working to reduce the use of containers and packaging by procuring materials and developing products that take into account the 3Rs: Reduce, Reuse and Recycle.
 In addition, Takara Shuzo's own initiative (4Rs), which adds refusing to the 3Rs, is the sale of shochu by the weight.
-By March 2024, approximately 10.34 million 2.7-litre PET bottles have been saved since the initiative was launched in 1998, which translates into a reduction of approximately 2603 t-CO2 emitted in the production of these bottles.
-2 emitted to produce this volume of PET bottles.
+Since its inception in 1998 through March 2025, approximately 10.48 million 2.7-liter plastic bottles have been saved, which corresponds to a reduction of about 3,962 tons of CO₂ emissions that would have been generated during the production and transportation of these bottles.

 ISO 14001 environmental targets have been set for the number of these environmentally friendly products developed and the amount of plastic emissions, to promote the reduction of environmental impact.